coreinfrastructure/best-practices-badge/doc/implementation.md

   Note that application admins cannot log in, or use their privileges, when this mode is enabled.
 Only hosting site admins can turn this mode on or off (since they're the only ones who can set environment variables).
 * RATE_details - a rate limit setting.
-Rate limits provide a partial countermeasure against denial-of-service and password-guessing attacks.
+Rate limits provide an automated partial countermeasure against denial-of-service and password-guessing attacks.
   These are implemented by Rack::Attack and have two parts, a "LIMIT" (maximum count) and a "PERIOD" (length of period of time, in seconds, where that limit is not to be exceeded).